-Oven baked chicken tandoori tikka that taste as delicious as the ones made in tandoor!
+Baked tandoori chicken tikka in oven that taste as delicious as the ones made in tandoor!
 Learn the tips and tricks to make them easily with simple ingredients in your kitchen.
-You can also make this chicken tikka recipe without oven, simply on a frying pan (instructions included in the post).
+You can also make these tandoori chicken kebabs without oven, simply on a frying pan (instructions included in the post).

 It doesn’t matter what cut of chicken you use: boneless, skinless thighs or breasts.
-This recipe results in tender, juicy and perfectly charred pieces of tikka tandoori chicken.
+This recipe results in tender, juicy and perfectly charred tandoori chicken kebabs.
 Every single time you make it!

 More importantly, this recipe proves that chicken tikka need not be drenched in oil or ghee for it to taste great.

-Tandoori chicken tikka recipe is as easy as marinating cubes of chicken in a yogurt-based marinade and roasting them.
-Like how we did for roasted tandoori chicken legs or most of the tandoori and tikka recipes, right?
+Tandoori chicken tikka recipe is as easy as marinating cubes of chicken in a homemade tandoori paste and roasting them.
+Like how we did for roasted tandoori chicken legs or most of the tandoori tikka recipes, right?